avesus/ws-uploader/README.md

 to which upload server.

 4. Client provides this library with uploading tasks specifying parts of data which are necessary to upload and uploading targets specifying how this data should flow into uploading servers.

-Usually a file goes to only its own uploading server, but it can be split between multiple uploading servers when downloading by multiple clients or via not HTTP-based protocol.
+Usually a file goes to only its own uploading server, but it can be split between multiple uploading servers when downloading by multiple clients.